TomsaPleml/Aptfile/index.md

 title: What is an Aptfile?
 ---

 Aptfile is an exit from dependency hell.
-It follows the DID structure, which is an order of steps to do when installing Debian dependencies.
 Aptfile can also solve issues on other APT-based OSes, e.g. Ubuntu, Kali, Mint, and others.

 Also, GUI appstores don't understand APT, so Aptfiles can also contain app information including